KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 or align with corrupted archetypes,
 this layer distorts by inversion,
 not outright destruction.
-It plays at light while refusing integration.
+It plays at light while resisting integration.

 ---